dereksonderegger/141/docs/03_Practicum.md

 ## How to Store Data

 Data is commonly stored in spreadsheets.

 * Columns are variables of interest
 * Rows are observations.

-Example: A data set we'll call `iris` which has 150 observations of three species of iris.
+Example: A dataset we'll call `iris` which has 150 observations of three species of iris.
 Each observation measured the length and width of both the petals and sepals.

 -------------------------------------------------------------------